tepease/cb50/README.md

 R 6/1  - Scratch setup, GitHub setup, intro to programming concepts

-HW - Clone this repository and add your motivation [Tutorial](https://guides.github.com/activities/hello-world/)
+HW - Clone this repository and add your motivation.
+Details in the projects/0/ folder

 S 6/4 - Problem Set 0 Lab